-Included in the price of admission are lots of your favorite Disney snacks!
+Included in the price of admission are some of your favorite Disney snacks.

-No, you can't get a turkey leg BUT Mickey Bars (as well as other ice cream treats), popcorn, and bottled beverages are definitely available at a number of carts sprinkled throughout the park.
+No, you can't get a turkey leg, BUT Mickey Bars (as well as other ice cream treats), popcorn, and bottled beverages are available.

 What about table service and quick service restaurants?

 Most of the restaurants will be closed during the event; however, if you need something more hearty, you'll be able to find a few spots where you can do just that.

 Disney After Hours at Animal Kingdom runs from 8:30 p.m. to 11:30 p.m. for all of the dates below.